kewde/slate/source/index.md

 An eavesdropper is unable to compute the shared secret, enabling private communication between the two.
 In the case an eavesdropper has full control over one of the keypairs (private and public key) then privacy is obviously broken.

 It is important to mention that we can not use the SharedSecret directly to generate the keypair, because that would also allow the sender control over the private key.
-Instead a bit of mathematical "magic" (BIP32-style derivation) is applied: the SharedSecret is added to PrivateKeyAlice and we use that to generate the new keypair.
+Instead a bit of mathematical "magic" (BIP32-style derivation) is applied: the ```SharedSecret``` is added to ```PrivateKeyAlice``` and we use that to generate the new keypair.

-It uses a system of dual-keys to allow the wallet software to scan for stealth payments (using ScanKeyAlice) but not make any transactions, because that would require decryption of the wallet/stealth key.
+It uses a system of dual-keys to allow the wallet software to scan for stealth payments (using ```ScanKeyAlice```) but not make any transactions, because that would require decryption of the wallet/stealth key.
-All transactions have to be made with the SpendKey, only available after decrypting your wallet.
+All transactions have to be made with the ```SpendKey```, only available after decrypting your wallet.
 The dual-key is more of a security practice, it allows a wallet (while encrypted) to scan for transactions.
 If it weren't implemented, the wallet would have to remain decrypted, rendering the protection provided by the encryption useless.

 The payee has to know the ephem public key to compute the SharedSecret, but how is that data transferred from payer to payee?
 The ephem public key is embedded in the *stealth metadata*.